railken/eloquent-mapper/README.md

 This means you can perform whatever logic you want to retrieve all models (e.g. scanning files etc...) so don't worry about caching.

-Now register the class in the application
+Now it's time to register this class

 `app/Providers/AppServiceProvider.php`